bodo-ai/Bodo/docs/docs/integrating_bodo/database_catalog.md

 ## Using Database Catalogs in Interactive Notebooks

-:fontawesome-brands-aws: On AWS only · :octicons-beaker-24:{.beta} Experimental
+:fontawesome-brands-aws: Supported On AWS · :material-microsoft-azure:{.azure} Supported on Azure

 When you create a code cell in your interactive notebook, you will notice a blue selector on the top right hand corner of the code cell.
 By default, this will be set to _Parallel-Python_.